heinerbehrends/heinerbehrends/README.md

 I'm a web developer and designer with a background in stage design.
 It comes naturally to me to care about user experience and so I specialize in front-end development.
 My main expertise is with building web apps with React and ecosystem that surrounds it.

 💻 I'm currently working at [Embrace - the Human Cloud](https://www.embracecloud.nl/) ☁️ as a front-end developer, building a web application with React, TypeScript and GraphQL.
-Before I worked as my own boss at [flyfi web development](https://www.flyfi.nl).
-⚡ flyfi specialized in building highly performant progressive web apps 🚄
+Before I worked as my own boss at [flyfi web development](https://www.flyfi.nl). flyfi specialized in building performant progressive web apps ⚡.

 ## About me